sompylasar/KnowSheet-REPL/README.md

 ### HTTP client

 Bricks provides utilities to perform HTTP requests.
-By default, the redirects are forbidden and result in an error; they can be enabled per request.
+By default, redirects are forbidden and result in an error; they can be enabled per request.

 #### Perform an HTTP GET request
 ```